Rhon0410/responsive-facade-visual-semantic-data/README.md

 ### What can be inspected

-Case-level metadata; ResNet-50 baseline embeddings; the 43-dimensional interpretable visual-feature matrices; Set A and Set B K = 6 working cluster memberships; image-level CLIP scores from two independent generation batches; the 144 generated images used in the formal experiment; the complete English prompts for those images; the generation parameters that were actually recorded; image-level SHA-256 integrity identifiers; complete same-scale six-prototype CLIP similarity vectors; predicted prototype labels; own-prototype and strongest-competitor similarities; prototype margins; Top-1 correctness indicators; and the complete confusion-matrix counts.
+Case-level metadata; ResNet-50 baseline embeddings; the 43-dimensional interpretable visual-feature matrices; Set A and Set B K = 6 working cluster memberships; the Set B façade-masked feature matrix and original–masked cluster comparison; image-level CLIP scores from two independent generation batches; the 144 generated images used in the formal experiment; the complete English prompts for those images; the generation parameters that were actually recorded; image-level SHA-256 integrity identifiers; complete same-scale six-prototype CLIP similarity vectors; predicted prototype labels; own-prototype and strongest-competitor similarities; prototype margins; Top-1 correctness indicators; and the complete confusion-matrix counts.

 ### What cannot be reproduced from this repository alone

 The repository does **not** redistribute the 150 third-party architectural source images.
 Independent users therefore cannot reconstruct the workflow beginning from architectural-image acquisition and preprocessing using only these materials.

 The repository does **not** release the complete analysis source code.
 It is intended to support **inspection, traceability, and verification of the released derived data and reported outputs**, rather than end-to-end computational reproduction.

+Because the architectural source images and complete binary masks are not redistributed, the masked mean RGB values cannot be independently recomputed from pixels using this repository alone.
+Files 13 and 14 support inspection and verification of the released derived values and clustering results.

 No unrecorded generation settings have been retrospectively inferred or reconstructed.
 Parameters not retained during the experiment are explicitly identified as **not recorded** in File 10.